Sanke-github/file-handling/README.md

-for all the programs, DO NOT SAVE IT IN DOWNLOADS, CREATE ANOTHER FOLDER SO THAT PYTHON CAN COMMIT CHANGES IN THE SAME DIRECTORY
+for all the programs, DO NOT SAVE IT IN DOWNLOADS, create another folder so that python can commit changes in the same directory